lbovet/el4j/el4j/README.txt

 Code and documentation of the EL4J J2EE framework can be found on "http://el4j.sourceforge.net".
 Please look at file "etc/GettingStarted.txt" for further information.

+---+ New projects
+You can use the Hello World project template (in directory "helloworld") to begin with a new project.
+Please read the "helloworld/README.txt".